 These markets can be unpredictable, and this area of the world is still insecure right now, so we wish to leave this market alone for the present.
 We are only prepared to invest into these regions via Asia or Global funds at present and not directly.

-In our lower risk portfolio’s, the level of cash is already relatively high due to the uncertainty in markets.
-We intend to keep relatively high holdings in this sector which can help stabilize the market in times of unpredictability all around it.
+In all our portfolio’s, the level of cash is already relatively high due to the uncertainty in markets.
+We intend to keep relatively high holdings in this sector which can help stabilise the market in times of unpredictability.
 This sector of course does not grow so once we can see the markets recovering at future reviews, we will start to sell down some of this sector.
 We are also planning some reductions in cash holdings in the higher risk portfolios to keep them closer to their risk profiles.

 The Coronavirus has spread around the world starting in Asia, then Europe and latterly the USA.
-As a result, the world equity markets have fallen and countries may have to go into lockdown.
-We believe this will plunge the world into a technical recession.
-Markets are likely to remain down in the dumps until ‘the light at the end of the tunnel’ is seen, we are not there yet.
+As a result, the world equity markets have fallen and most of the world is in some level of lockdown.
+We believe this is now plunging the world into a technical recession as we predicted.
+Markets are likely to remain ‘down in the dumps’ until ‘the light at the end of the tunnel’ is seen, we are not there yet.
 We have no real way of telling if the market is really offering value or not thus, we intend to keep a defensive slant on your portfolios for the next couple of months.
 The good thing about the way we run the portfolios we can be slightly more defensive in poor markets and more aggressive in bear markets by the funds we choose on your behalf.

 Anyway, despite everything we have performed remarkably well due mainly to the cash, gilts and gold miners held on the portfolio.
 Also, the equity funds we hold have performed better than the market giving us an advantage over our rivals.
-The fund performances rounded down to the nearest 0.5% as of 12th March 2020 over both 1 and 3 years are as follows:
+The fund performances rounded down to the nearest 0.5% as of 12th May 2020 over both 1 and 3 years are as follows:

 Please note due to present levels of volatility these figures may differ significantly day by day.
 Please be aware your actual returns will be lower due to your annual 1% advice and portfolio fee.